Avafly/Handcrafted-CNN/README.md

 ## Features

-* Tensor dot product operation provided by Numpy instead of for or while loop.
+* Tensor dot product operation provided by NumPy instead of for or while loops.
 * Flexible, adaptive layer implementations allow various customized network architectures.

 ## How to run